Connect with others who understand.

 5. Shower and Moisturize Again Right After Swimming

-6. Try Saltwater vs. Chlorinated Water
+6. Try Salt Water Instead of Chlorinated Water

 “Chlorine hurts me and makes my psoriasis worse,” a MyPsoriasisTeam member wrote.
-“Saltwater totally helps, it’s natural.”
+“Salt water totally helps.
+It’s natural.”

 All updates must be accompanied by text or a picture.